-The Board of Directors and Stockholders of Guess?, Inc.
+The Board of Directors and Stockholders of Guess?, Inc. and Subsidiaries

-We have audited the accompanying consolidated balance sheets of Guess?, Inc. and subsidiaries as of February 1, 2014 and February 2, 2013, and the related consolidated statements of income, comprehensive income, stockholders' equity and cash flows for each of the three years in the period ended February 1, 2014.
+We have audited the accompanying consolidated balance sheets of Guess?, Inc. and subsidiaries as of January 31, 2015 and February 1, 2014, and the related consolidated statements of income, comprehensive income (loss), stockholders' equity and cash flows for each of the three years in the period ended January 31, 2015.
 Our audits also included the financial statement schedule listed in the Index at ITEM 15(a)(2).
 These financial statements and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedule based on our audits.